New perspectives on $p$-adic regulator formulae: Pullback reconstruction of diagonal classes

 Let $\Delta \colon Y \to Y^3$ be the diagonal embedding.
 Since $\Delta^!\Q_p = \Q_p(-2)[-4]$, the map above induces a pushforward map which fits into a distinguished triangle

-where we write $\MF{(\Delta_*)[1]}$ for the unique (up to unique isomorphism) object in the derived category making the sequence a distinguished triangle.
+where we write $\MF{(\Delta_*)[1]}$ for the unique (up to non-unique isomorphism) object in the derived category making the sequence a distinguished triangle.
 The corresponding long exact sequence gives rise to a short exact sequence